Driving on Arizona Highways is Dangerous

 The final factor that causes highway injuries is distracted driving.
 Almost 25 percent of the Valley’s fatal crashes are caused by distracted drivers who cause rear end collisions.
 Various forms of distracted driving include talking on the phone, texting, and eating.
 While Arizona law permits citations for distracted driving, there is no specific prohibition against texting while driving, which contributes to the high death rate.

 Attorney Stanley J. Marks of this firm was the founder of the Arizona chapter of MADD, Mothers Against Drunk Driving and has been involved with other groups working to pass legislation to prohibit texting while driving.
 He and other firm attorneys have represented many victims of auto crashes and have succeeded in convincing the Arizona Department of Transportation to fix dangerously designed roads, which has undoubtedly saved lives.

-Please give us a call for a free consultation if you or a loved one has suffered a serious injury caused by a car crash.
+Please give us a call for a free consultation with our Phoenix car accident attorneys if you or a loved one has suffered a serious injury caused by a car crash in Arizona.
 We can discuss with you how we may help you obtain the compensation you deserve.